notmiguelalves/anypipe/README.md

 `go get github.com/notmiguelalves/anypipe@vX.Y.Z` - Then you can leverage the pipeline abstractions and the docker utilities.
 To see an end-to-end example on how it is used I'd recommend having a looking at the integration tests :[pipeline abstractions](pkg/anypipe/pipeline_integration_test.go) and [docker utilities](pkg/dockerutils/docker_integration_test.go).

+The `dockerutils` package is essentially a wrapper on top of Docker's Golang API, offering some higher level abstractions for container life-cycle management, file transfer between **host-container** and **container-container**, and command execution.

 The `anypipe` package offers ways to define pipelines in code:

 ```go